In this post I will ground the Star Woman in Jungian psychology as a guiding archetype for the Aquarian Age.

 The Self represents heaven, and the serpent represents earth.
 They are the first opposites created, light and dark, spirit and matter, etc. The animus is the women’s inner world personality, and Sophia (Star Woman) is the personality of the higher self of the earthly collective.

 Most spiritual traditions regard ascension (serpent to Self/God) as the very essence of the soul’s journey.
-This is why I, tongue in check, call Jung’s individuation process the resurrection of the serpent in alignment with Gnostic beliefs. american dating chat rooms The spiritual and collective evolutionary task presenting earthlings at this time is to sacrifice the hubristic ego to the guidance of the Star Woman.
+This is why I, tongue in check, call Jung’s individuation process the resurrection of the serpent in alignment with Gnostic beliefs. tether is it legal The spiritual and collective evolutionary task presenting earthlings at this time is to sacrifice the hubristic ego to the guidance of the Star Woman.

 I could write a book on these first few paragraphs.
 (Oh yeah, I did!
 It’s called my dissertation.)
 Many volumes have been written about the archetypes of Jung’s individuation process, one of my favorites is Murray Stein’s Jung’s Map of the Soul.
-This blog post is only about one of these archetypes — how to have an affair Sophia/The Star Woman.
+This blog post is only about one of these archetypes — what is raiblocks currency based on Sophia/The Star Woman.

 Why the Tarot

 Before I launch into explaining the Star Woman, many may be wondering why the Tarot?
 In fact, Jung was interested in several divination practices like the I Ching and the Tarot.
 Both of these systems are signposts for one’s individuation journey.
 The I Ching also known as the Book of Changes documents 64 different changes in the cycle of life.
 The Tarot documents 22 stations the fool makes on his way to universal consciousness.
 I have in a previous post been discussing earth’s individuation from the Tower card to the Star card in the Tarot.